Full question:

 Answer:

-If a marriage or civil union is determined to be void, an agreement that would otherwise have been a premarital or pre-civil union agreement is enforceable only to the extent necessary to avoid an inequitable result.”
+According to N.J.
+Stat. § 37:2-39, if a marriage or civil union is found to be void, the related premarital agreement is enforceable only as necessary to avoid an inequitable result.

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.